 A healthy liver can metabolize one drink per hour.
 This means that if the first drink is consumed at 8 o’clock, one must wait until 9 o’clock to consume another drink.
 If another alcoholic beverage is ingested at 8:30, the liver will take longer to metabolize it, and the person must wait until 10 o’clock to avoid becoming intoxicated.

-BAC: How Long Does Alcohol Stay in Your System for a Blood Test?
+BAC: How Long Does Alcohol Stay in The System for a Blood Test?

 The blood alcohol concentration (BAC) is the percentage of pure alcohol in a person’s bloodstream.
 It determines how intoxicated a person is.
 A BAC of 0.10 indicates that 0.1 percent of the person’s blood is alcohol.

 On average, the liver can metabolize 1 ounce of an alcoholic beverage in 1 hour.
 This produces a BAC of about 0.015.
 It takes approximately 10 hours for this to clear from the bloodstream.
-This means, the more you drink, the longer the alcohol stays in your system.
+This means, the more a person drinks, the longer the alcohol stays in the system.

 - BAC 0.02: Driving may be impaired